 • logistics service providers that submit customs declarations

 Do you handle e-commerce shipments with a value of up to €150?
 And are these shipments online orders from outside the European Union (EU) sent directly to consumers in the EU?
-From 1 July 2026 the rules on import duties will change.
-The exemption from import duties on low-value consignments will be abolished.
+From 1 July 2026 the rules on import duties have changed.
+The exemption from import duties on low-value consignments has been abolished.

 The main changes are:

-• As of 1 July 2026 you will pay import duties on e-commerce shipments with a value of up to €150.
+• From 1 July 2026 you pay import duties on e-commerce shipments with a value of up to €150.

 When?

-The new rules will take effect on 1 July 2026.
+The new rules have taken effect on 1 July 2026.
 The flat fee of €3 on low-value imports will apply until 1 July 2028.
 From 1 July 2028 the standard EU customs tariff applies to e-commerce shipments with a value of up to €150.

 How would you rate this page?(question 1 of max 3)